 Ethics & Compliance

-The BHBIA currently offers two core online training programmes free of charge:
+The BHBIA currently offers three core online training programmes free of charge:

 - Adverse Event Reporting in Market Research